-GoPubMed® allows users to find information significantly faster and guarantees completeness of search results.
-The fundamental difference between GoPubMed’s® semantic search technology and traditional search engines such as PubMed or Google is the use of background knowledge.
-Semantic algorithms connect text – abstracts from the MEDLINE database – to background knowledge in the form of semantic networks of concept categories, also called ontologies or knowledge base.
-This is done by meaning and not by keywords only.
-So results are meaningfully structured and intelligent semantic navigation becomes possible.
-The concept categories come from the Gene Ontology (GO), the Medical Subject Headings (MeSH), the Universal Protein Resource (UniProt), Authors, Locations, Journals, and Publication Dates.
-In GoPubMed® the user does the ranking.
-Examples below clearly demonstrate this semantic power.
+The fundamental difference between GoPubMed's semantic search technology and traditional search engines such as PubMed or Google was the use of background knowledge.
+Semantic algorithms connected text – abstracts from the MEDLINE database – to background knowledge in the form of semantic networks of concept categories, also called ontologies or knowledge base.
+The concept categories came from the Gene Ontology (GO), the Medical Subject Headings (MeSH), the Universal Protein Resource (UniProt), authors, locations, journals, and publication dates.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!